-- For a SNAP PAC R-series controller, continue to page 17 to assign an IP address to Ethernet 2. - For a Wired+Wireless model, configure the wireless LAN interface (page 22).
-Then continue with "Creating an I/O Unit Configuration File" on page 26. - For a Wired+Wireless EB brain, configure the wireless LAN interface on page 22.
-Then continue with "Creating an I/O Unit Configuration File" on page 26. - For a SNAP PAC EB brain, continue with "Creating an I/O Unit Configuration File" on page 26. - For a SNAP PAC S-series controller, choose from the following: - To set up security on the wired network, see page 78. - To assign an IP address to Ethernet 2 on a wired network, see page 17. - (Wired+Wireless models only) To configure the wireless LAN interface, see page 22. - To create PAC Control strategies to run on the controller, see the PAC Control User's Guide (form 1700).
+- For a SNAP PAC R-series controller, continue to page 33 to assign an IP address to Ethernet 2. - For a Wired+Wireless model, configure the wireless LAN interface (page 38).
+Then continue with "Creating an I/O Unit Configuration File" on page 42. - For a Wired+Wireless EB brain, configure the wireless LAN interface on page 38.
+Then continue with "Creating an I/O Unit Configuration File" on page 42. - For a SNAP PAC EB, SNAP Ultimate, SNAP Ethernet, or SNAP Simple brain, continue with "Creating an I/O Unit Configuration File" on page 42. - For a SNAP PAC S-series controller, choose from the following: - To set up security on the wired network, see page 98. - (SNAP PAC only) To assign an IP address to Ethernet 2 on a wired network, see page 33. - (Wired+Wireless models only) To configure the wireless LAN interface, see page 38. - To create PAC Control strategies to run on the controller, see the PAC Control User's Guide (form 1700).
 Information on peer-to-peer communication using the Scratch Pad area of the controller can be found in the PAC Control User's Guide; see the "peer-to-peer communication" in the index.
-See also the PAC Control Command Reference (form 1701). - To work with the controller's file system, microSD card, and FTP, see page 217.
+See also the PAC Control Command Reference (form 1701). - To work with the controller's file system, microSD card, and FTP, see page 243.